Iowa Recording Laws: Consent Rules and Penalties

 When Is It Illegal?

-- You’re trespassing on private property to make the recording
+- You are trespassing on private property to make the recording

 What About Recording in Your Own Home?

-You can record conversations in your own home if you’re participating.
-Iowa law specifically allows property owners to use surveillance systems for crime prevention.
-However, you cannot:
+You can record conversations in your own home if you are participating in them.
+Iowa law specifically allows property owners and lessees to place monitoring devices on their own real property.

 - Record guests in areas with privacy expectations (bathrooms, guest bedrooms)